kleinschmidt/story-of-cv/notes.md

 on there remind me of really dark times.
 I'm not sure that's healthy.

 I've found therapy really helpful in some cases.
-I was brought up to believe that work is really the only thing that matters in your life.
+I was brought up to believe that work is really the only thing that matters in your life (not necessarily _explicitly_ but that was my experience)

 ## one good idea? / feeling very scattered